 Candidates may submit contact information for external individuals qualified to evaluate the candidates' teaching, research, scholarly activity and/or service, or may submit evidence of outside evaluations such as grant and manuscript reviews.
-The Committee may contact these individuals or identify other individuals either internally or externally to evaluate the quality and/or quantity of these contributions.
+External letters of recommendation are required for consideration of a faculty member's promotion to Professor.